merchise/xotl.tools/docs/source/CONTRIBUTING.rst

    besides the standard library.
 These modules implement some features that are exported through other xoutil modules.
 These module are never documented, but their re-exported features are documented elsewhere.
-For instance, :class:`xoutil.type.UnsetType` is actually implemented in ``xoutil._values``.
+For instance, `xoutil.type.UnsetType` is actually implemented in ``xoutil._values``.

    Also the exported module :mod:`xoutil.compat` is this tier.